rcamposdev/ingles/apuntes/vocabulary/everydayRoutines.md

 I have coffee and toast for breakfast while I **watch the news on TV**.
 If I **wake up late**,  I eat breakfast a **little quicker**  (for example yoghurt and cereals).

-After breakfast, I turn on the computer and I get to work.
+After breakfast, I turn on the computer and I start to work.

 At lunchtime, I **take a break** and I cook something quick and light.
 For example: omelette, wraps or sandwich.